 Homemade from stale bread

-Got bread you forgot to use and now it’s gone stale?
+Got bread you forgot to use, and now it’s gone stale?
 Use it to make breadcrumbs!
-You can make it into toasted breadcrumbs by toasting it a bit before crumbing it, or you can grind it in a blender straight away to make soft breadcrumbs.
-Another option is to leave the bread out to cool or dry in cubes and let them sun dry for about a day before you crush them further into smaller pieces.
-If you’re gluten intolerant, it’s all the same process, just use gluten-free bread instead.
+You can make it into toasted breadcrumbs by toasting it before crumbing or grinding it in a blender straight away to make soft breadcrumbs.
+Another option is to leave slices of bread to cool or dry in cubes and let them sun dry for about a day before you crush them further into smaller pieces.

 Panko is a Japanese breadcrumb, where “pan” means bread and “ko” means flour.
-This form of breadcrumb was traditionally used for making Pan-Asian dishes, but due to its crispiness, it has since gained popularity in Western cuisine as well.
+This form of breadcrumb was traditionally used for making Pan-Asian dishes, but due to its crispiness, it has also gained popularity in Western cuisine.

 Crushing croutons is a quick and easy way to make breadcrumbs when you’re out of them.
 Either use a blender or place the croutons in a plastic bag and crush them manually using some weight.
-If you’d like to preserve them for a longer period and make them extra crispy while at it, you can bake them at 200°F for 30 minutes before crushing them.
+If you’d like to preserve them for longer and make them extra crispy while at it, you can bake them at 200 °F for 30 minutes before crushing them.
 You may want to keep blending or crushing till the crumbs are evenly sized.

 Depending on your taste, you can spice the crumbs using herbs, lemon zest, powdered garlic, or oregano.
-You don’t want to have an imbalanced dish, in the end, so make it a point to check how salty your croutons are when you begin.
-If you’re gluten intolerant, it’s all the same process, just use gluten-free croutons instead.
+You don’t want to have an imbalanced dish in the end, so make it a point to check how salty your croutons are when you begin.

 Pre-made stuffing mix

-Most stuffing mixes available in stores are made out of dried and baked bread pieces, making them one of the handiest alternatives to bread crumbs in case of unavailability.
+Most stuffing mixes in stores are made out of dried and baked bread pieces, making them one of the handiest alternatives to bread crumbs in case of unavailability.
 However, it’s important to carefully check the labels on mixes, as they can have corn syrup, salty additives, and other ingredients you may not want in your meals.
-It is also a question of wheat.
-There are a few brands that do make gluten-free stuffing mix, but the classic products are wheat flour-based.

-Oatmeal is a great binding agent, which means that it offers plenty of holds to keep ingredients together instead of breadcrumbs.
+Oatmeal is a great binding agent, offering plenty of holds to keep ingredients together instead of breadcrumbs.
 This is useful when making things like meatloaf or meatballs.
-Check out this recipe for Eggplant Meatballs (pictured below), which uses quick oats.
+Check out this recipe for eggplant meatballs (pictured below), which uses quick oats.
 Trust me, you can’t even tell the difference!

-To replicate the crumbly texture, you will need to pulse the oatmeal through a blender for a coarse blend.
+To replicate the crumbly texture, you must pulse the oatmeal through a blender for a coarse blend.
 Opt for instant or rolled oats over steel-cut oats, as the latter may be too grainy.
 However, rolled oats don’t make the best coating, so avoid using them as a substitute for breading.

-Couscous is basically a tiny pasta made by mixing water with semolina flour derived from durum wheat.
-There are different types of couscous available in the market, including Moroccan (smallest available), Israeli, and Lebanese.
+Couscous is tiny pasta made by mixing water with semolina flour derived from durum wheat.
+Different types of couscous are available in the market, including Moroccan (the smallest available), Israeli, and Lebanese.

 Pseudocereals like quinoa or buckwheat

 Excellent options can be pseudocereals.
-They behave similarly to cereals aka grains but technically they are not them.
-Amaranth, sorghum, quinoa, millet, and buckwheat are popular examples and all of them fit within a gluten-free diet.
+They behave similarly to cereals aka grains, but technically, they are not them.
+Amaranth, sorghum, quinoa, millet, and buckwheat are popular examples.

-As for buckwheat, you can use it by grinding soaked seeds into a coarse blend, like in this Lentil Loaf (pictured below).
+As for buckwheat, you can use it by grinding soaked seeds into a coarse blend, like in this vegan lentil loaf (pictured below).
 Using buckwheat is a great way to add fiber and crunch to your diet!

-Did you know that you can switch breadcrumbs for gluten-free flours as binding agents?
-The great thing about some of these ingredients is that they are light and neutral tasting albeit less crunchy.
+Did you know that you can switch breadcrumbs for flour as binding agents?
+The great thing about some of these ingredients is that they are light and neutral tasting, albeit less crunchy.

-To make a breadcrumbs-free gluten-free crunchy coating for this Vegan Orange Chicken (pictured below) chickpea flour and rice flour were mixed then fried in oil.
+To make a breadcrumbs-free crunchy coating for this vegan orange chicken (pictured below) we used a mix of chickpea flour and rice flour, then fried them in oil.
 Super crunchy!

 Almond flour is yet another satisfactory alternative.
-Check out this Lentil Burger (pictured below) that uses almond flour instead of breadcrumbs.
+Check out this lentil burger (pictured below) that uses almond flour instead of breadcrumbs.
 And this isn’t all!
-There are many other options you can use.
+There are many other options you can use other than all-purpose flour.
 It just takes a little experimenting.

 Nuts and seeds (nut meal, ground nut)

-They might look big and “nutty,” but nuts in flour form work well for both binding and coating.
-Nut flours and seed flours are rich in proteins, gluten-free, and very readily available.
+They might look big and “nutty,” but nuts in flour work well for binding and coating.
+Nut and seed flours are rich in proteins, gluten-free, and readily available.
 They work best when combined with other flours, powders, or starches, like arrowroot powder or tapioca starch.
-Check out this Vegan Wellington (pictured below) that uses walnuts instead of breadcrumbs to capture the moisture of the filling.
+Check out this vegan wellington (pictured below) that uses walnuts instead of breadcrumbs to capture the moisture of the filling.

-If you have your chef’s hat on and are in the mood to experiment, then you can even try using ground nuts, like walnuts, almonds, or sunflower seeds, for a toasty, crunchy coating.
-Try making this Baked Tofu Nugget (pictured below), and see for yourself what I am talking about.
+If you have your chef’s hat on and are in the mood to experiment, you can even try using ground nuts, like walnuts, almonds, or sunflower seeds, for a toasty, crunchy coating.
+Try making these baked tofu nuggets (pictured below), and see what I am talking about for yourself.

 Flax seeds and chia seeds

 Why use seeds for binding and coating instead of breadcrumbs?
-I can give you a number of reasons.
-Firstly, flax seeds and chia seeds are naturally gluten-free.
-Secondly, they are loaded with protein, minerals, and vitamins!
+I can give you several reasons.
+Mainly, they are loaded with protein, minerals, and vitamins!
 Adding them to your meatloaves can enhance flavor and be the perfect healthy option.

-Flax and chia seeds have very special characteristic.
-If you add water to them, they form a gel-like substance (often called flax egg and chia egg).
+Flax and chia seeds have a very special characteristic.
+They form a gel-like substance (often called flax egg and chia egg) if you add water to them.
 It is widely used as a binder in egg-free baking.

 On the other hand, grinding up the seeds into tiny flakes creates a warm, nutty coating.

-Coconut might seem like an ordinary fruit with few applications at first glance, but with further inspection you’ll see it has a lot going for it.
-For example, this recipe for Coconut Tofu demonstrates how you can use unsweetened, shredded coconut as a coating.
-You just have to give it a rough blitz or two, and you are good to go!
+Coconut might seem like an ordinary fruit with few applications at first glance, but with further inspection, you’ll see it has a lot going for it.
+For example, this recipe for coconut tofu demonstrates how you can use unsweetened, shredded coconut as a coating.
+You have to give it a rough blitz or two, and you are good to go!

 Chopped rice paper or rice noodles

-Now here is a trick you might not have heard about yet – blitz up some rice paper in a food processor until you are left with small rice flakes.
-Use this as a coating for fried chicken or any other fried food you wish to make.
-The best part, of course, is that rice paper is completely gluten-free.
-We have a whole Guide to Rice Paper Wrappers listing many options to use in recipes.
-If you don’t have rice paper, you can also use dry rice noodles.
+Here is a trick you might not have heard about yet – blitz up some rice paper in a food processor until you are left with small rice flakes.
+Use this as a coating for fried chicken or any other food you wish to make.

 Corn flakes, cereals, puffed rice

-Cornflakes have a great texture and you can easily buy unsweetened ones.
-Crush your cornflakes into small chunks to create the perfect breading.
+Cornflakes have a great texture, and you can easily buy unsweetened ones.
+Crush your cornflakes into small chunks, and you created the best breadcrumb substitute.
 You can even grind it down into a smoother mixture if you want to use it as a coating.
-If you don’t believe me, you should try making these Fried Oyster Mushrooms (as “vegan chicken”) and Buffalo Oyster Mushrooms (as “vegan chicken wings”) and see for yourself how extra crispy their coating is.
+If you don’t believe me, you should try making these fried oyster mushrooms (aka “vegan fried chicken” or “buffalo vegan chicken wings” pictured below) and see for yourself how extra crispy their coating is.

-Cereals or even puffed rice are other options that are worth giving a shot.
-They can be crushed and used similar to corn flakes as described above.
-In this Baked Mac and Cheese, the recipe uses Corn Chex (it is actually gluten-free as well) as a topping and it looks all sorts of yum!
+Cereals or puffed rice are other options worth giving a shot at.
+They can be crushed and used similarly to cornflakes, as described above.
+This baked mac and cheese recipe uses Corn Chex as a topping, and it looks all sorts of yum!

-Once you use potato chips as a breadcrumbs alternative, there is no going back.
-They do come pre-seasoned, so you might not be able to experiment too much with taste.
+Once you use potato chips or even tortilla chips as breadcrumbs substitutes, there is no going back.
+They come pre-seasoned, so you might be unable to experiment too much with taste.
 But that can even be a good thing, as you have some extra layer of flavor.

-They also do have the perfect texture for something like a Green Bean Casserole.
-Besides, crushing packets of potato chips is totally therapeutic.
+They also have the perfect texture for the below green bean casserole.
+Besides, crushing packets of potato chips is therapeutic.
 If you don’t like potato chips, you can swap them out for any veggie chips.